You’ve just poured your heart and soul into creating an epic blog post your audience will love.

 3. Add a question to spark discussion

-Many times, my audience just needs a little coaxing to chime in and get the conversation going.
+Our audience often needs some coaxing to chime in and get the conversation going.

-That’s why I like to add an open-ended question at the end of each post.
+That’s why we like to add an open-ended question at the end of each post.

-This not only encourages my readers to think deeply about a topic but also increases their engagement significantly.
+This encourages our readers to think deeply about a topic and increases their engagement significantly.

-I don’t actually expect people to answer the questions I ask.
-I do it to spark thinking and conversation.
+We don’t actually expect people to answer the questions.
+The idea is to spark thinking and conversation.

 And thankfully, it works.
-You guys do share your thoughts with me and other readers!
+You guys do share your thoughts with us and other readers.

 4. Post on Facebook